andrebiegel/liferay-configuration-api/README.md

 ## Known Issues

 * so far: category sections are correctly displayed with DXP 7.1 Fixpack 10
-* exporting configurations: when exporting configurations, liferay is providing the mediatype as *XML* and not as *config*. ..the old way was in xml
+* DXP 7.1 FP 10: exporting configurations: when exporting configurations, liferay is providing the mediatype as *XML* and not as *config*. ..the old way was in xml
+* since DXP 7.2 exporting Configuations is only possible with system settings, but these will get loaded as config files, every piece in instance setting does not have this functionality
+* the Scope Portlet Instance : the confiuration is not going to be accessible with the context menue of the portlet itself !!

 ## Open Topics
 *  the portlet example contains a ConfigurationPidMapping Implementation. it is unclear what it acually does .. it has been adapted from the liferay blogs portlet (https://community.liferay.com/de/forums/-/message_boards/message/113426189?_com_liferay_message_boards_web_portlet_MBPortlet_showBreadcrumb=false)